usnistgov/metaschema/toolchains/xslt-proto-v04/README.md

 The same processes are implemented in XSLT so they can be run in an XSLT processor standalone, without XProc support.

+These may lag behind the (more experimental) XProc versions, unless there is expressed demand for them.

 ### Compose metaschema